-The company's first funded production WHIST, a dance and Virtual Reality production, received its sold-out world premiere in April 2017.
-Within 10 months, it toured to 15 venues/festivals in 12 cities and 5 countries, and was seen by more than 6,000 paying audiences in dance, film, media art and technology.
+The company's first funded production WHIST, a dance and Virtual Reality production has been touring 22 venues, 19 cities, 9 countries (UK, Germany, Switzerland, Bulgaria, Australia, Finland, Azerbaijan, Malaysia, Russia) since its premiere April 2017 and was seen by audiences in dance, film, media art and technology.
 It also received positive reviews from industry professionals and press:

 “Suitably disorientating, great art” Hedley Swain, Arts Council England Director of South East